'Best kiwifruit harvest ever' says pack house boss

 The news comes after a season update from Zespri which shows the median price of gold kiwifruit licences has skyrocketed to $400,023 per hectare from $290,000 in 2019.

-Last season kiwifruit growers in the Bay of Plenty received $1.4 billion in returns and Zespri posted record revenue of $3 billion from fruit sales and licence earnings.
+Last season kiwifruit growers in the Bay of Plenty received $1.4 billion in returns and Zespri posted record revenue of $3b from fruit sales and licence earnings.

 Apata managing director Stuart Weston said the industry had ''come up smelling of roses'' under extraordinary circumstances.